-1. Host a Rural Housing Symposium that focuses on new research and insights developed since the 2024 symposium on rural mortgage markets to better understand who is being served and the effectiveness of mortgage products, services, and financing as well as the effect on communities, consumers, and financial institutions. - a.
+1. Host a Rural [Research Housing](#) Symposium that focuses on new research and insights developed since the 2024 symposium on rural mortgage markets to better understand who is being served and the effectiveness of mortgage products, services, and financing as well as the effect on communities, consumers, and financial institutions. - a.
 Call for research papers and proposed topics.
 Communication channels may include direct engagement with members of the research community as well as broader-based e-mail to academics, researchers, and previous symposium registrants, for example.
-Aim to obtain research that highlights issues that affect rural households and crosses Duty to Serve markets, with special focus on Native housing and manufactured housing. - b.
+Aim to obtain research that highlights issues that affects rural households and crosses Duty to Serve markets, with special focus on Native housing, [energy efficiency and resiliency](#), and manufactured housing. - b.
 Conduct a marketing campaign to raise the target audience's awareness of the event, generate interest in attending, and drive registrations.
-Example channels include but may not be limited to e-mail sent using targeted distribution lists and including links to relevant material, social media, and content on Freddie Mac Single-Family and Rural Housing Symposium web pages.
-2. Convene a diverse group of experts selected to discuss research findings and determine their potential for helping to drive impactful solutions in the market.
+Example channels include but may not be limited to e-mail sent using targeted distribution lists and including links to relevant material, social media, and content on Freddie Mac Single-Family and Rural [Research Housing](#) Symposium web pages. - c.
+[Select a location for the 2027 event that is convenient, easily accessible, and optimizes attendance of the target audience.](#) 2.
+Convene a diverse group of experts selected to discuss research findings and determine their potential for helping to drive impactful solutions in the market.

-1. Host a Rural Housing Symposium that focuses on rural mortgage markets to better understand who is being served and the effectiveness of mortgage products, services, and financing as well as the effect on communities, consumers, and financial institutions.
+1. Host a Rural [Research Housing](#) Symposium that focuses on rural mortgage markets to better understand who is being served and the effectiveness of mortgage products, services, and financing as well as the effect on communities, consumers, and financial institutions.
 The symposium will focus on new research and insights developed since the 2025 event. - a.
 Call for research papers and proposed topics.
 Communication channels may include direct engagement with members of the research community as well as broader-based e-mail to academics, researchers, and previous symposium registrants, for example.
-Aim to build an agenda that highlights rural housing matters and includes touch points to the manufactured housing and affordable housing preservation markets. - b.
+Aim to build an agenda that highlights rural housing matters and includes touchpoints to the manufactured housing and affordable housing preservation markets. - b.
 Conduct a marketing campaign to raise the target audience's awareness of the event, generate interest in attending, and drive registrations.
-Example channels include but may not be limited to e-mail sent using targeted distribution lists and including links to relevant material, social media, and content on Freddie Mac Single-Family and Rural Housing Symposium web pages.
+Example channels include but may not be limited to e-mail sent using targeted distribution lists and including links to relevant material, social media, and content on Freddie Mac Single-Family and Rural [Research Housing](#) Symposium web pages.
 2. Convene a diverse group of experts selected to discuss research findings and determine their potential for helping to drive impactful solutions in the market.